 - Begin cooking for as little as 1 to 2 minutes with a few slices of turkey.
 Then, stop cooking, check to see if the turkey is completely warm and rearrange the pieces on the plate; or rotate the plate if the turkey needs more heating.

 Cut turkey into pieces before reheating to keep the meat from drying out and to allow it to reheat evenly and safely.
-USDA guidelines caution against reheating whole turkeys and whole breasts, but allow reheating legs and wings.
+USDA guidelines caution against reheating whole turkeys.
+Reheating turkey breast safely requires it to be sliced, but legs and wings can stay in larger pieces.

 On the Stovetop